ivanpaulovich/paulovich.net/_posts/input-validation-in-dotnet-core-the-clean-architecture-way.md

 ## How I use it?

-In the Web Layer the controller has an action that requires a `RegisterRequest` object, it is responsible for creating the RegisterInput object from the domain and calling the use case.
+In the Web Layer the controller has an action that requires a `RegisterRequest` object, the action is responsible for creating the RegisterInput object then calling the use case.

 ```c#
 /// <summary>